Ample line bundles, global generation and $K_0$ on quasi-projective derived schemes: Ample Line Bundles

 Any quasi-projective derived scheme $X$ has an ample line bundle: indeed, choose a locally closed embedding $X \to \Pb^n$ and take the pullback $\Oc_X(1)$ of the line bundle $\Oc_{\Pb^n}(1)$ on $\Pb^n$.
 Now the line bundle $\pi_0(\Oc_X(1))$ coincides with the pullback of $\Oc_{\Pb^n}(1)$ along $tX \to \Pb^n$, and is therefore ample.
 In the sequel $\Oc(1)$ is any ample line bundle on $X$, and for a quasi-coherent sheaf $\Fc$, $\Fc(n)$ is its $n^{th}$ twist $\Fc \otimes^L \Oc_X(n)$.
 We note that $\pi_i(\Fc(n)) = \pi_i(\Fc)(n)$ as line bundles are flat (cf. Proof of Lemma 2.2.2.2.
 (2) in \cite{TV2} or \cite{Lur2} Proposition 7.2.2.13.).

 \begin{thm} Let $\Fc$ be a coherent sheaf on a quasi-projective derived scheme $X$.
 For any $i \in \Zb$, and all $n \gg 0$ (depending on $i$), we have a natural isomorphism

-\end{thm} \begin{proof} We use the descent spectral sequence from the previous section.
+\textbf{THIS IS TRUE ONLY WHEN $tX$ IS PROJECTIVE}.
+Please consult \cite{An2} for quasi-projectivity \& related stuff... \end{thm} \begin{proof} We use the descent spectral sequence from the previous section.
 The $E_2$ page is given by $E^{p,q}_2 = H^p(\pi_q \Fc)$.
 To prove the claim, we need to know that the $(i,0)$-cell does not support a nontrivial differential, and that there is nothing left on the $(i+j,j)$-diagonal on the $E_\infty$-page.
 But this is easy.
 We have only finitely many cells that could potentially cause any problems, and they all consist of higher cohomologies of coherent sheaves.
 Hence, by twisting sufficiently many times, the entries in the problematic cells vanish, giving us the desired isomorphism. \end{proof}

 As a direct corollary, we obtain a result concerning global generation of strong sheaves.

 \begin{cor} Let $\Fc$ be a strong and coherent sheaf (e.g. a vector bundle) on a quasi-projective derived scheme $X$.
 For $n \gg 0$, the sheaf $\Fc(n)$ is globally generated. \end{cor} \begin{proof} For $n \gg 0$ we have that $\pi_0(\Fc)(n)$ is globally generated and $\pi_0(\Gamma(X; \Fc(n))) \cong \Gamma(X; \pi_0(\Fc)(n))$, proving the claim. \end{proof} The above theorem plays an important part in \cite{An} when constructing Chern classes for algebraic cobordism $\Omega^*$.